IsaiahvH/HRI-Dance-Project/README.md

 # HRI-Dance-Project
 Git repository to host code for the final project of Human-Robot Interaction, 2020 Radboud.

+This repository contains the folders and files which were necessary to conduct the experiment for the HRI course.
+The following will eplxain briefly what the folders and files were used for.

+### Administration:
+- Consent Letter: the letter the participants read and signed
+- Information Letter: the letter the participants read before the experiment.
+Is used to inform them of the experiment and familiarise with what is expected from them.
+- Trial Structure: First this was used as possible options for trial.
+The final trial setup is now in the main text and considered alternatives are indicated in bold.
+- Final Movements: The explanation in text of the movements Nao performs in the videos.

+### Experiment:

+### Gesture Recognition:

+### Motions:

+### Sketch:

 ### Folders (Incl.
 TODOs)
 Here: (delete this line)
 - TODO: Briefly describe the experiment at the top of this README.